Nkwenti-Severian-Ndongtsop/Fibonacci-bot/README.md

 This set up contains so many files whose role will be properly broken down:

 We have the action.yml file that takes variable from the workflow file

+## Break down of the action.yml file

+- This file has all the variables that are passed to my rust binaries during the work flow run
+- This file build and passes arguments directly to all the rust binaries is my project